ShivaTomar/UCSD-Unfolding-Maps/README.md

 Capabilities includes:

-1.Keyboard shortcuts
+1. Keyboard shortcuts

-- Change map providers
+* Change map providers
 - Show only the recent earthquakes or show it all

-2.Mouse Hover
+2. Mouse Hover

 - Show a marker's detail drawn on top of other graphics
 - Dynamic latitude and longitude on the lower right side of the map